 Days are always hectic.
 Nights are becoming increasingly so.
 It is now my firm belief that 1am is a perfectly legitimate time to finish some nagging work, or to start working on my “one-day-I-will-be-my-own-boss” idea.

 Ends of days now come with a foreboding of the next day.
 Going to bed has become synonymous with giving up on the current day.
 Tomorrow is more work, and some of that should efficiently be done tonight, and then somehow tomorrow will be lighter.
 But that doesn’t happen.
 Ever.

 We live in the age where there are gadgets that run waves through our brains to calm us, and those which tell us exactly when to wake up so that we’re at our most productive.

 Let’s accept our reality.
 Let’s stipulate that we will certainly be juggling many tasks (not multi-tasking, which is impossible, but rather rapidly shifting our minds between many tasks).
 Let’s decide that we MUST work at odd hours to pay our dues such that one day we may be our own, and very successful, lords and masters.

 But we have to sleep!
-I’m not going to go into how good sleep helps us be healthier, more alert, be more calm, beats mental and physical illnesses, and for those of you who really need convincing – it helps you lose weight.
+I’m not going to go into how good sleep helps us be healthier, more alert, be more calm, beats mental and physical illnesses, and the list goes on.

 Assuming that sleep is good for us, and ignoring the myriad theories on when to sleep and how much sleep (who can keep up?), I thought I would try and make the most of the sleep that I do choose to ‘indulge’ in.